interactive-mcp/interactive-mcp/README.md

 4. **Restart your IDE** completely

+**Note on Updates:** If you update the extension, you may need to update the path in your MCP JSON config file.
+Use the command palette ("Interactive MCP: Copy MCP JSON Configuration") to get the latest configuration and update your file accordingly.

 #### 🔌 **Step 4: Connect the Extension**

 1. **Check the status bar** at the bottom of your editor